Ice Harvest Festival at Hanford Mills Museum: Winter’s Coolest Tradition

 Learning Lab at Hanford Mills

 Hanford Mills Museum features a space for young children and their families to explore, build and create.
-The Learning Lab offers a range of activities, including building with gears and blocks from Keva and Imagination Playground, problem-solving challenges, mini-waterwheels and other power generation models, and a reading center with comfortable kid-sized seating.
+The Learning Lab offers a range of activities, including building with gears, blocks, problem-solving challenges, and power generation models, and a reading center with comfortable kid-sized seating.

 Hanford Mills will continue to add activities to the Learning Lab.
 The Learning Lab is located across the Mill pond from the Museum’s historic sawmill and woodworking shop.